Frequently asked questions...

 Can we ever really know another person’s heart and trust them entirely, when we have no evidence of their own objective reality outside of our own interactions with them?

-Which are the more compelling remembrances to carry through a life: the dark ones we carry with us and are meant to learn from, or the revisionist impression of fleeting bliss we rely upon for solace?
+Which are the more compelling remembrances to carry through a life: the dark ones we hold within us and are meant to learn from, or the revisionist impression of fleeting bliss we rely upon for solace?

-Is the ultimate summation of a lifetime of experiences our responsibility to carry our pasts with us into a presumed theoretical future?
+Is the ultimate summation of a lifetime of experiences our responsibility to bring with us into a presumed theoretical future?

 How much of our landscape exists for the benefit of its own unknowable purpose, rather than as mere reflection of our species’ imprint upon it?